Olical/nfnl/README.md

 ### Embedding nfnl inside your plugin

-If you want to ship a plugin that depends on nfnl modules you'll need to embed it inside your project.
+If you want to ship a plugin ([nfnl-plugin-example][nfnl-plugin-example]) that depends on nfnl modules you'll need to embed it inside your project.
 You can either `cp -r lua/nfnl` into `your-project/lua/nfnl` if you don't mind your plugin's copy of nfnl colliding with other plugins or you can use `script/embed-library` to copy the files into a lower level directory and modify them to isolate them for your plugin specifically.

 ```bash
 cp -r nfnl/lua/nfnl my-plugin/lua/nfnl